Frequently Asked Questions About Medical Malpractice.

 Once a lawsuit is filed the case is given a schedule of litigation dates, ending with a jury trial.
-However, the goal at Slater & Zurz LLP is not only to obtain the best possible settlement for you, but also to do it as efficiently as possible.
-Throughout your case we will constantly negotiate with the defense counsel and even go to mediation to attempt to reach a settlement that you are proud of.
+However, the goal at Slater & Zurz LLP is not only to obtain the best possible settlement for you but also to do it as efficiently as possible.
+Throughout your case, we will constantly negotiate with the defense counsel and even go to mediation to attempt to reach a settlement that you are proud of.
 Our experienced attorneys will guide you through the process and advise you as to what your best settlement may be.

 If we are unable to settle your case, we will present it to the jury and fight to get you a favorable judgment in court.

-A. Under Ohio law, medical malpractice claims must be proven by a preponderance of the evidence.
+Under Ohio law, medical malpractice claims must be proven by a preponderance of the evidence.
 This is the lowest evidentiary standard and is defined as “presenting just enough evidence to make it more likely than not that the fact the claimant seeks to prove is true.”
 Simply speaking, this means that whichever side can produce more credible evidence to the jury should win.

 In order to prove our cases, the attorneys at Slater & Zurz LLP leave no stone unturned.
 Aside from thoroughly reviewing the medical records ourselves, we also retain the services of medical doctors and registered nurses to serve as expert witnesses.
-At trial, we present a comprehensive case to the jury, complete with exhibits, visual aids and expert testimony.
+At trial, we present a comprehensive case to the jury, complete with exhibits, visual aids, and expert testimony.